-Here is why you should start with meditation.
-You’ve probably been wondering if (guided) meditation is something for you, because you might think it’s something spiritual or floating stuff.
-Actually it is quite the opposite of that.
-Meditation and welcoming stillness requires lots of concentration and focus to allow the mind to calm down and to let go of anything negative.
+Here is why you should start with meditation today.
+You’ve probably been wondering if (guided) meditation is something for you and if it’s something spiritual or floating?
+Meditation is quite the opposite what the stereotypes are showing us on social media and the Internet.
+This form of self care allows you to welcome a moment of stillness and requires patience to allow the mind to calm down and to let go of anything negative.

 Did you know we have around 6,200 thoughts per day?
-We don’t pay attention to all of them.
+Of course we don’t pay attention to all of them.
 That would be super exhausting, right?
-But we mostly do pay attention to thoughts that are looking back to the past, or looking into the future, or that are negative and energy draining.
+But we do pay attention to thoughts that are looking back into the past or future, or any thoughts that are negative and energy draining.

 I must admit I am mostly holding on to stuff because I overthink too much.
 Overthinking causes me to experience anxiety attacks and makes me panic about the most little, silly things in life.
 Those are signals from my body telling me it’s time to slow down and to insert some me-time and self-care.
 A moment to be fully present and to become one with my mind, body and soul.
 Yoga and Pilates help a lot, but I’ve also been experiencing with (Guided) Meditation.